Geocortex Workflow Help

 No Programming: Geocortex Workflow provides a configuration approach to automating business logic in applications—drag predefined activities to the design surface, configure their settings, and connect them into a flowchart.
 Save the workflow and it is ready to run from a web application.

-Works with Geocortex Applications: You can run workflows in Geocortex HTML5 viewers and in the Geocortex Mobile App Framework.
+Works with Geocortex Applications: You can run workflows in Geocortex Web and Geocortex Mobile apps, Geocortex HTML5 viewers, and in the Geocortex Mobile App Framework.
 Workflows can run Geocortex reports.

 Works with Web AppBuilder Apps: You can run workflows in applications created using Esri's Web AppBuilder (Developer Edition or Web AppBuilder in Portal for ArcGIS).

-Offline: Workflows can run offline in the Geocortex Mobile App Framework, for example, when a user is in the field using a mobile device like an iPad or an Android device and there's no wireless or 3G connectivity.
+Offline: Workflows can run offline in Geocortex Mobile or the Geocortex Mobile App Framework, for example, when a user is in the field using a mobile device like an iPad or an Android device and there's no wireless or 3G connectivity.

-Save to ArcGIS: By default, Geocortex Workflow uses Portal for ArcGIS or ArcGIS Online for storage and sharing of workflows.
+Save to ArcGIS: Geocortex Workflow uses Portal for ArcGIS or ArcGIS Online for storage and sharing of workflows.
 You can also save workflows locally.

 Upwardly Compatible: Workflows are upwardly compatible, so you don't need to worry about versioning.
 A workflow that works in this version of the Geocortex Viewer for HTML5 or Web AppBuilder for ArcGIS will work in future versions.